Coventry Road Club Rules

 3.2.1 The following championships shall be contested in single events each year as determined by the Committee (trophy and cup details are shown for information and do not form part of the club rules):

-3.2.2 Members wishing to participate in Club road race championships must submit claims to the Racing Secretary.
-Claim must be accompanied by written proof of those performances.
+3.2.2 Members wishing to participate in Club road race championships must be riding in the name of the club and submit claims to the Racing Secretary stating the finishing position in the nominated event.
 The closing date for receipt of claims is 21st October.